 Micro-grants for cartoonists

-SAW is committed to offering small grants between $250-$500 to practicing artists.
-Two small $250 grants will be awarded on April 15, 2013.
-Eligible artists must be developing and dedicated to a current project that fits within the mission of The Sequential Artists Workshop (basically anything that is comics, a graphic novel, comics journalism, etc.)
+Eligible artists must be developing and dedicated to a current project that fits within the mission of The Sequential Artists Workshop (basically anything that is high-quality comics, a graphic novel, comics journalism, etc.)

 Instructions for applying: please complete and sign this form and submit to SAW at the PO Box 13077, Gainesville, FL 32604.

-Deadline: Applications must be delivered to the SAW PO Box by March 15, 2013 for the April 15, 2013 grant.
-Aplications received after that will be eligible for the August 2013 grant.
+Deadline: Applications must be delivered to the SAW PO Box by August 30, 2013 for the September 30, 2013 grant.
+Applications received after that will be eligible for the April 2014 grant.

 Want to donate to the fund?
 SAW starts with a base of $500 for two $250 grants.
 Any donations made via this link will only go to the next (April 2013) SAW Micro-grant and are tax-deductible (we’ll send you a receipt by year’s end.)